Monitoring Jetty with Java-monitor

 Java-monitor relies on JMX to gather statistics from your Jetty instance.
-Enabling JMX is a little different for each version Jetty.
-See Running jetty with jconsole for instructions on how to configure jmx for your Jetty version.
+See Running jetty with jconsole for instructions on how to turn on jmx when starting up your server instance.

 If you don't have a Java-monitor account, visit http://java-monitor.com/forum/register.php to sign up.

 Java-monitor is an on-line monitoring service.
 The statistics are collected centrally, by Java-monitor's servers.
 You will need the account to log into Java-monitor and see your gathered data.

 Please take a moment to consider what e-mail address you will be registering with.
 The e-mail that you used for registering the account will receive the notification e-mails in case a server goes off-line.

 Please note that if your employer imposes strict data retention regulations, you may be barred from using Java-monitor.
 Most large multinationals do not allow production servers to send even relatively uninteresting data, such as memory statistics, out onto the Internet.

 This centralised approach may seem a little awkward at first, but you'll see why we work like that when you are out of the road and you have to explain a server outage.
 Java-monitor allows you to access the statistics from your iPhone or Android phone, even when your Jetty server has gone off-line.
 Restarting no longer erases all evidence of the problem, and you can still see the graphs from before the restart.